 Verification is the process by which the Office of Financial Aid compares the information on a student’s Free Application for Federal Student Aid (FAFSA) with documents provided by the student to confirm the accuracy of the student’s FAFSA.
 DigiPen’s policy is to verify all students that the Department of Education selects; this includes any student who is enrolled and is eligible to receive an award.
 In addition, the Office of Financial Aid may verify any other student at its discretion.

 When a student is selected for verification, the Office of Financial Aid will notify the student and send (via email) a verification worksheet along with instructions for any additional necessary documentation.

 Students selected for verification must complete the verification worksheet and submit the required documentation to DigiPen’s Office of Financial Aid through their Colleague Self-Service portal by the priority deadline.

 Documentation can include (but is not limited to):

 Tax information imported and unchanged on the FAFSA, using the IRS Data Retrieval Tool (DRT)

-If you need help updating using the IRS DRT please contact our office for help
+If you need help using the IRS DRT please contact the Office of Financial Aid

 Federal tax transcripts for you, your spouse (if any) and/or your parents